mariodavid/sneferu/README.md

 The latest version is: [ ![Download](https://api.bintray.com/packages/mariodavid/cuba-components/sneferu/images/download.svg) ](https://bintray.com/mariodavid/cuba-components/sneferu/_latestVersion)

 Sneferu can be used with JUnit as well as Spock.
-Just add the corresponding dependencies into your CUBA project in order to use it with either of those frameworks.
+Just add the corresponding dependencies into your CUBA project to use it with either of those frameworks.

-Afterwards you can create your first web integration test:
+Afterward, you can create your first web integration test:

 ```groovy
 import de.diedavids.sneferu.UiTestAPI